KatarzynaMialkowska/Binary_Tree/README.md

 ## Makefile ##
 -To compile all programs, execute: make all
-- To clean the contents of unnecessary files, perform: make clean
+- To clean the contents of unnecessary files, execute: make clean
 - To run BinaryTree.cxx execute:
 make binarytree
 - To run TreeIteration.cxx execute:
 make treeiteration
-- To run the tester perform:
+- To run the tester, execute:
 make test

 ## Tester ##